forcedotcom/cli/releasenotes/sf/README.md

     * For flags that define a set of valid values, type `--<flagname>` to see the list.
 For example, if you type `sf data query --result-format` then press TAB, zsh suggests the valid options for this flag, which are `human`, `json`, or `csv`.
     * Flags that can be specified multiple times are still suggested, even if you've already used it.

-    If you currently use autocomplete for colon-separated commands, nothing changes in your environment until you regenerate the autocomplete cache:
+    If you currently use autocomplete for colon-separated commands, you must regenerate the autocomplete cache to get this new behavior; nothing in your environment changes otherwise:

     ```bash
     sf autocomplete --refresh-cache
     ```

-    If you regenerated the cache, but then want to go back to autocompleting commands that use `:` as a separator, first set this environment variable:
+    If you regenerate the cache, but then want to go back to autocompleting commands that use `:` as a separator, first set this environment variable:

     ```bash
     OCLIF_AUTOCOMPLETE_TOPIC_SEPARATOR=colon